 Here again is a swirling synth undercurrent that helps to unify all three composers’ work, along with a very light percussive streak.
 Some bleep-bloop-type electronic sounds do pop up, and of the three composer’s work Corelitz’s definitely features the most use of them—but they’re still pretty quiet, and used for flourish on top of other instruments, echoing the melody.
 Here, the choral component is much higher and much more reminiscent of O’Donnell-Salvatori’s work.
 In some ways, this one is actually the closest to a “classic” Halo piece of all the music for Infinite we’ve heard—the drum bridges throughout are very close to the rhythms in the “Another Walk” quote of the melody used in Halo 3.

-With all three composers and examples of their music, I think we have a pretty solid idea of what Infinite‘s score is going to look like—heavy on reference to the old games, with a lot of work done to make it sound the same, but different.
+With all three composers and examples of their music, I think we have a pretty solid idea of the tone and character of Halo Infinite‘s music—heavy on reference to the old games, with a lot of work done to make it sound the same, but different.
 It’s not the most daring of approaches, but I don’t think that’s necessarily a bad thing.
 Halo‘s sound is one of its most greatest assets, and one worth treasuring.